garethpaul/FabricTwitterBeacons/README.md

+# README

-An example of using Fabric with the REST API provided by TwitterKit.
+####An example iOS App using Fabric with the REST API provided by TwitterKit.

-To get started install Fabric.app > Walk through the steps and ensure you have a consumerKey and secret buried in your info.plist.

 You will need:

-a) iBeacon and UUID handy to use.
+1.  iBeacon and UUID handy to use.
-b) a physical phone to use
+2.  a physical phone to use
-c) a fabric.io accont
+3.  a fabric.io account

+##### Getting Started

+1. Install Fabric.app
+2. Select your project
+3. Walk through the steps provided by the plugin

+Once completed you should find a consumerKey and consumerSecret buried inside your Info.plist